5 Best Foods for Eyes That Aren’t Carrots

 One 3-ounce serving of cooked salmon has 447 international units (IU) of D, which brings you pretty close the recommended daily dose.
 Most adults up to age 70 need 600 IUs a day; those older than 70 need 800 IUs.
 Talk with your doctor about checking your vitamin D level to figure out your daily target.

-Vision-Boosting Food #2: Kale
+Food for Eyes #2: Kale

-Eye-friendly nutrients: Lutein and zeaxanthin
+Vision-boosting nutrients: Lutein and zeaxanthin

 All dark-green leafy vegetables are good for your eyes, says Angelone, but kale is highest in lutein and zeaxanthin.
 These two powerful antioxidants tend to move toward the back of your eye, in the macular (or central vision) part of the retina.
 They act as a kind of internal sunblock, absorbing blue light from the sun and the screens on your tech gear, lowering your odds of developing cataracts or AMD as you get older.